Gordon Waller: Peter and Gordon

 Asher is the elder brother of actress and businesswoman Jane Asher, who in the mid-1960s was girlfriend of the Beatles' Paul McCartney.
-Through this connection he and Waller were often given unrecorded Lennon–McCartney songs to perform, most notably the duo's first and biggest hit, "A World Without Love" (1964), which went to number one in both the UK and US.
+Through this connection he and Waller were given unrecorded Lennon–McCartney songs to perform, most notably the duo's first and biggest hit, "A World Without Love" (1964), which went to number one in both the UK and US.
 The duo were one of the most popular acts to come to America from the UK as a part of the British Invasion.

 Peter and Gordon disbanded in 1968.
 Waller described the duo parting ways: "We just decided we'd done what we could do at the time.
 In those days, even if you were top of the bill, you only did like 20 to 25 minutes.
 By about '67, '68, that 25 minutes was just taken up with playing hits.
 So we didn't have time for anything other than the hits.
 It just got very, very tedious doing the same songs night after night after night.
 So we said let's give it a break for a bit and concentrate on recording."

 Peter and Gordon reunited for a benefit concert in 2005 for Mike Smith of The Dave Clark Five.
 From then onwards the two would reunite a few more times.
 On 19 July 2008, Peter and Gordon performed together at The Cannery Casino in Las Vegas, Nevada.
 Also on the bill that night were Chad & Jeremy.
 Both duos sang the final concert song ("Bye Bye Love") together for only the second time.
 On 21 August 2008, they performed a free concert on the pier in Santa Monica, California, briefly accompanied by Joan Baez.
 On 2 February 2009 Gordon performed with Asher at the Surf Ballroom as part of a tribute concert marking the 50th anniversary of "the Day the Music Died".